 Employees who are off work sick for more than 4 weeks may be considered long-term sick.
 A long-term sick employee will be required to provide you with ongoing sick notes from their GP or other medical professional to cover their period of absence.
 Typically, a sick note will set out the nature of the condition for which the employee has been absent from work, together with any prognosis period and whether or not a further assessment of their fitness for work will need to be made at the end of this period.
 The sick note will also often indicate what changes may need to be made to support the employee’s return to work.
 This can include a phased return, amended duties, altered hours or workplace adaptations.

-Is the employer required to keep in touch during sick leave?
+Is the employer required to make contact during sick leave?

 An employer is under a statutory duty, so far as is reasonably practicable, to ensure the health, safety and welfare of its employees.
 In cases of long-term sick leave, keeping in touch can be important to check on the wellbeing of the employee, to see if they need any support, and to discuss any relevant updates or changes at work.
 This can help to prevent the employee from feeling isolated or ignored.
 It can also be helpful for the running of your business, for example, booking temporary cover, and to facilitate the logistics of the employee’s return to work when they’re fit to do so, including making any reasonable adjustments to support their return.

-However, the amount of contact with an employee absent on sick leave should be reasonable.
+However, the frequency and method of contact with an employee absent on sick leave should be reasonable.
 Where an employee’s absence is attributable to a mental health condition, it’s especially important to consider whether less or more frequent contact is best.
-Too much contact can be intrusive, potentially exacerbating health problems or putting undue pressure on an employee to return to work before they’re ready.
+Too much contact may, in the circumstances, be intrusive, potentially exacerbating health problems or putting undue pressure on an employee to return to work before they’re ready.
 The level of contact which is appropriate will depend on the circumstances, for example, it’s likely to be reasonable to contact an employee with a broken limb more often than an employee who is signed off sick with work-related stress.

 You may want to agree with the employee how often contact should be, how that contact is to take place, for example, telephone or email, and who the employee is to be in contact with.
 This might be their line manager or an HR manager.
 However, the person designated to deal with any contact with the employee while on sick leave must tread carefully, especially where too much contact is likely to aggravate the employee’s condition or cause them distress.

 Any contact with an employee while on sick leave should not be used to ask them to undertake any work-related tasks.
-Further, unless there is clear evidence of malingering, any pending or other disciplinary issues are usually best dealt with on the employee’s return to work.
+Further, unless there is clear evidence of them ‘pulling a sickie’, any pending or other disciplinary issues are generally best dealt with on the employee’s return to work.

 Can an employee be disciplined for going on holiday while on sick leave?